hristomanos/HoverCarAssociation/README.md

 ```

 ## Game modes ##
 The game consists of two game modes: 1 or 2 players.
+1 player is similar to free trainning where the player can practice the game's controls on a safe environemnt.
 The 2 players mode is a local competitive multiplayer using a splitscreen.
-Both players handle their cars using the keyboard and are trying to score as many goals as they can to the opposing team before the time runs out.
+Both players handle their cars using the keyboard and are trying to score as many goals as they can.